-The administrative costs, chargeable to the Dutch Association of Insurers, amounted to € 0.4 million in 2017 (2016: 0.37 million).
+The administrative costs are charged to the Dutch Association of Insurers.
 These administrative costs also include the staff expenses of SIVS.

 The financial statements are prepared in accordance with the Guideline for Annual Reporting C1 Small Not-for-profit organisations.
 This Guideline states that the budget has to be included as comparative amount in the statement of income and expenditure when it is used as an instrument of control.
 SIVS does not use the budget for purposes of control, because the execution costs are paid by the Dutch Association of Insurers.
 Therefore, no budget has been included.